lkyuca/hacker-simulator-decypt-python-script/README.md

 # hacker-simulator-decypt-python-script
-i will make a python script that wil automate the proccess off decrypting using python
+i made a python script that wil automate the proccess off decrypting using python